-Yim says students who intend to take the GRE should devote some time to taking timed practice tests and analyzing their performance on those practice tests, so they are confident enough to ace the exam when it counts.
+Yim says students who intend to take the GRE should take timed practice tests and analyze their performance on them so that they are confident enough to ace the exam when it counts.
 “You have to be comfortable,” he says.
 “We like to call it, when we get dramatic, ‘crisis prevention,’ and so what it comes down to is a student’s ability to perform to their level when the pressure is on, when the time constraints are real.”

 What Is the GRE General Test?

 The GRE General Test is a standardized test created and administered by the Educational Testing Service, commonly known as ETS, that is designed to measure overall academic readiness for graduate school.
-Some grad programs require that applicants take not only the GRE General Test, but also a GRE Subject Test that assesses technical knowledge related to a specific discipline like physics, psychology or mathematics.
+Some grad programs require that applicants take not only the general test, but also a GRE Subject Test that assesses technical knowledge related to a specific discipline like physics, psychology or mathematics.

-Andrew Selepak, program coordinator of the graduate program in social media at the University of Florida, says the GRE General Test is similar to the SAT college entrance exam in that it assesses competence in math, reading and writing.
+Andrew Selepak, program coordinator of the master’s in social media at the University of Florida, says the GRE general test is similar to the SAT college entrance exam in that it assesses competence in math, reading and writing.

 GRE Subject Tests

-There are six GRE subject tests, each designed for students who have majored in or extensively studied the exam subject.
-A grad school hopeful might take a math subject test in order to demonstrate his or her quantitative skills to grad schools in fields where numerical competence is vital, such as computer science or economics.
+GRE subject tests are content-based exams that assess a person’s mastery of a particular field of study, such as biology or psychology.
+Each is designed for students who have majored in or extensively studied the particular exam subject.
+A grad school hopeful might take a math subject test in order to demonstrate quantitative skills to grad schools in fields where numerical competence is vital, such as computer science or economics.

 The “GRE Subject Tests” section of the ETS website says subject tests can help grad school hopefuls “stand out from other applicants” by demonstrating their “knowledge and skill level” within a particular academic discipline.
 These are the six fields where a subject test is available: